eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_1.md

 1. Parent provide authentication information
 2. System verifies the credentials and shows associated childs
 3. Parent select child
 4. System show child's marks
+The use case terminates with success

 **Extensions**:
 1a. parent enters wrong credentials and authentication fails: the use case terminates with a failure